Supernatural Being—A theater performance by Ezra Halkett

 Thursday, May 18, 2017 7 p.m. to 8:30 p.m.

-Location: MDI YMCA (Bar Harbor), 21 Park Street, Bar Harbor, Bar Harbor, Maine
+Location: Bar Harbor YMCA, 21 Park Street, Bar Harbor, Bar Harbor, Maine

 For more information: 207-412-9435; barnartscollective.com